GarciaInes/Scrum-Mastering/Planning/README.md

-In the Scrum framework the **Planning** is one of the events that kicksoff each of your cycle/sprint.
-You do this at the beginning of every iteration, let’s say on Mondays.
+In the Scrum framework the **Planning** is one of the events that kickstart each cycle/sprint.
+You do **Planning** at the beginning of every iteration, let’s say on Mondays.

 ## Everybody Has a Plan Until They Get Punched in the Mouth - Mike Tyson